Beijing–Zhangjiakou Railway: Construction

-Section I: Fengtai (丰台)–Nankou (南口)
+Section I: Fengtai–Nankou

 This section was 55 km long, starting from Bridge 60 of Beijing-Fengtian Railway (京奉铁路) located in the east of Fengtai Station in Liucun (柳村).
 When building the section, the Beijing–Zhangjiakou Railway borrowed sites and facilities from the Imperial Railways of North China, and agreed, through negotiation, to pay the latte an annual rent of 200 taels of silver.
 On September 30, 1906, the section was fully built and put in use.
 Meanwhile, the Xizhimen Station (西直门站), designed by the Beijing–Zhangjiakou Railway Administration, was established also in 1905–1906.

 Section II: Nankou-Chadaocheng (岔道城)

 This section was 16.5 km long, covering the most challenging part in the Guan’gou Valley (关沟).
-To be closer to the construction site, Zhan Tianyou moved his office to Nankou (南口).
+To be closer to the construction site, Zhan Tianyou moved his office to Nankou.
 In order to satisfy the need for ballast and locomotives, a ballast factory was built in Nankou in 1906, and a locomotive factory, the Jingzhang Manufactory (京张制造厂), was established in the same year.
-When building the railway going through the Jundu Mountain (军都山), Zhan Tianyou used a zigzag, at a high gradient of 0.033.
+When building the railway going through the Jundu Mountain, Zhan Tianyou used a zigzag, at a high gradient of 0.033.
 Owed to the design, the length of the Badaling Tunnel was reduced from 1.8 km, which was beyond the construction capacity back then, to 1.095 km.
 Before the excavation in Badaling began, Japanese merchant Amemiya Keijirou (雨宫敬次郎) and Kinder recommended foreign machinery and contractors to Zhan Tianyou as a solution to the seemingly unconquerable task.
 Zhan, however, stood fast on using an all-Chinese team.
 When building the tunnel, in addition to cutting from the two sides of the mountain, Zhan also drilled two vertical shafts from the mountaintop, so that workers can excavate within the mountain on four surfaces simultaneously.
 Of the two shafts, the bigger one was 33 m deep and 3.05 m wide.
 Together, they contributed to a daily excavation of 0.9 m.
 Also, with fans installed, the shafts could bring air to the tunnel, and served, after the tunnel was finished, as ventilation shafts, through which the smoke puffed by the train could run out.
 To accelerate the construction, workers worked in shifts.
 Among the 60 people in each shift, 40 were responsible for blasting and 20 for transportation.
-When building the rail track going through the Juyong Pass (居庸关), Zhan decided to build a tunnel in the nearby mountain to avoid damaging civilian houses.
+When building the rail track going through the Juyong Pass, Zhan decided to build a tunnel in the nearby mountain to avoid damaging civilian houses.
 During the excavation, the construction team found a gorge that had probably been blocked by other people, which, together with the soft mountain rocks and soil, posed a great challenge to the construction.
 In 1907, the Qing government ordered the Beijing–Zhangjiakou Railway Administration to plant trees along the railway.
 On April 14, 1908, the 367 m Juyongguan Tunnel was completed, and on May 22, the 1,090.5 m Badaling Tunnel was completed.
 Before that, construction work of the 141 m and 46 m tunnels in Shifosi (石佛寺) and Wuguitou (五桂头) had been finished.